 First artists to come on board was the wonderfully sensitive sculptor – James Bond.
 When he’s not creating mega community projects involving chainsaws, machetes and disaffected youth, he can be found casting wood shavings, twigs and feathers found on walks.
 These are often cast in recylcled brass and form memorial pieces. http://www.favouritewalkmemorials.com/carvingcommunity/carvingcommunity.html

 Second artist joining us was Helen Bamber, who is already known for her botanically accurate representations of lichen made in textiles.
 She has embraced the project with great enthusiasm despite being in the middle of moving house. http://www.helenbambertextiles.com/

 Next was ceramic artist Clare Mahoney.
 Clare also has a long standing interest in small hedgerow flora and fauna – just waiting for the excuse to indulge in some major hedgerow casts. http://www.crmceramics.co.uk/

 Photographer Robert Darch has a diverse practice of documentary landscape photography and film making.
 A running theme throughout his work is mans’ relationship with the natural environment.
 He also show the sensitivity to his subject, which is a common defining attribute of the group as a whole. http://robertdarch.com/

 Sarah Morgan’s drypoints are all about sensitivity.
 Her focus on the invertebrates and small wildlife was precisely what was needed top give a full picture of the whole diversity of these essential habitats.

 I shall be reporting about how this project is developing as we go along.

 Comments are welcome on my facebook page.

 And if you go to the Work in Progress page you will see glimpses of my work being created.
-Pictures of the finished artwork will be published in the Landforms Gallery after the exhibition!
+Pictures of the finished artwork will be published in the Hedgerows Portfolio after the exhibition!